You are here

 Air Temperature | Relative Humidity | Soil Moisture at 2, 8, 20, and 40in (5, 20, and 51, 102cm) | Soil Temperature at 8in (20cm)

-Data are logged every 20 minutes and shared cellularly every 4 hours.
-The live data found on hobolink.com have not been checked for outliers, soil moisture has not been calibrated, and rain gage readings may not be reliable when weather is below freezing.
+Live data are collected every 20 minutes and transmitted every four hours.
+These data have not been checked for anomalies or potential false readings and soil moisture readings are not calibrated.
+Rain readings should not be considered accurate when temperatures are below freezing.
 Archived data have been cleaned and calibrated.

 This station was funded by: Pitkin County Open Space and Trails.
 It was installed and is operated by AGCI.